 - Can easily understand everything they read or hear

 - Can summarize information from various written and oral sources, reproducing justifications and explanations in a coherent presentation

-- Can be expressed spontaneously, very fluently and precisely, and can also reveal finer meanings in more complex situations
+- Can be expressed spontaneously, very fluently and precisely, and can also use subtle language in complex situations

 Contact us on